'Unfathomable': US death toll from coronavirus hits 200,000

 ‘Unfathomable’: US death toll from coronavirus hits 200,000New

-The death toll in the U.S. from the coronavirus has topped 200,000, a figure unimaginable eight months ago when the scourge first reached the world’s richest nation.
-That’s according to the count kept by Johns Hopkins University, based on figures from state health authorities.
+The U.S. death toll from the coronavirus has topped 200,000, by far the highest in the world.
+The country hit the once-unimaginable threshold six weeks before an election that’s certain to be a referendum in part on President Donald Trump’s handling of the crisis.
+Johns Hopkins University keeps the count based on figures from state health authorities.
 The real number of dead is thought be much higher, in part because many COVID-19 deaths, especially early on, were probably ascribed to other causes.
-The number of dead in the U.S. is equivalent to a 9/11 attack every day for 67 days.
-It is roughly equal to the population of Salt Lake City or Huntsville, Alabama.
+The number of lives lost in the U.S. is equivalent to a 9/11 attack every day for 67 days.
+It’s roughly equal to the population of Salt Lake City.